lds412/intro-to-python/Homework7_Early_Feedback.md

 Any questions/errors with the Automated Feedback should be reported to Nathan Taylor: taylo740@umn.edu

-Run on October 22, 00:56:34 AM.
+Run on October 23, 00:24:20 AM.

-+ Fail: Change into directory "hw7".
++ Pass: Change into directory "hw7".

-     Directory "hw7" not found.

-+ Skip: Check that file "hw7.py" exists.
++ Pass: Check that file "hw7.py" exists.

-  This test was not run because of an earlier failing test.

-+ Skip: Secret Test
++ Pass: Secret Test

-  This test was not run because of an earlier failing test.

-+ Skip: Check that a Python file "hw7.py" has no syntax errors.
++ Pass: Check that a Python file "hw7.py" has no syntax errors.

-  This test was not run because of an earlier failing test.
+    Python file "hw7.py" has no syntax errors.

-+ Skip:
++ Pass:
 Check that the result of evaluating
    ```
    collatz(42)